 The role of the carriage barn during that period was important for businesses like Silver’s.
 1895 was prior to the onset of the automobile and a stable was needed to house horse and carriage.
 Carriage houses typically had an oversized door for the horses to enter and very large hinged or sliding door for the vehicle.

-It is likely that Silver made caskets as well as furniture in his 30’ by 40’ carriage house.
-His establishment and especially the way he utilized his home as a funeral parlor and the barn for funeral preparations fits into customs in our area in the late 1880s.
+It is likely that Silver made caskets as well as furniture in his 30 foot by 40 foot carriage house.
+His establishment, and especially the way he utilized his home as a funeral parlor and the barn for funeral preparations, fits into customs in our area in the late 1880s.
 Prior to an undertaker’s services, close family did all arrangements and the dead were placed in the family’s front parlor.
 After the Civil War embalming became more popular and an undertaker’s services were needed.